gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 Whether it's ever explicitly shown, every mathematical model built up from base principles can be boiled back down into a set of axiomatic equations, based in how fundamental particles of the universe are assumed to interact.
 I'll admit, I've never actually taken the time to take any of my models _all_ the way back to these axioms.
 But I learned them once in college, and know (based on the techniques involved) I always _could_, if I ever needed to.

-Soapbox: This is why, even if you think its stupid, all the foundational math and physics courses you take early on in your engineering education.
-They lay the important parts of the groundwork that allow you to _prove_ that your work is correct later on.
+Soapbox: This is why, even if you find them pointless, all the foundational math and physics courses you take early on in your engineering education are very important.
+They lay the groundwork allowing you to _prove_ that your calculations are correct later on.
 Study them hard, and trust they will be useful.
 Soapbox over.

 ### Experimental Data

 When base principles are hard or time consuming, and you have the ability to run experiments on the device in question, there is another approach available.
-You can gather data from your device under carefully controlled conditions to inform your model of how the device works through pure observation.
+You can gather data from your device under carefully controlled conditions to inform your model of how the device works.
+You make your model through pure observation.
 You have to run these experiments many times to ensure your results are consistent, and not being influenced by a factor beyond your control.

 For complex devices, it is often faster to go the experimental route.
 However, these experimental models lack the detail about the "internals" of the system.
 There are few (if any) equations to re-arrange and re-solve for a particular quantity of interest - you're kinda stuck with whatever you measured in the lab.
 Additionally, lacking details about the internals to the system, it's harder to know how to redesign a particular device if it's not working as you need.
 Though you've captured the "externally visible" behavior, you're lacking insight about the inside.

-Then again, you don't always need that insight.
+Then again, you don't always need that level of insight.
 It always depends.

 ### Google & Datasheets

 This isn't exactly a "technique", as much as something someone should keep in mind.
 Engineers are lazy.
 Engineers don't like doing things twice.

-If you as an engineer build a new device, you should probably take the time to take some measurements on it, maybe even build up a detailed model of how it should work.
+However, if you as an engineer build a brand new device, you should probably take the time to take some measurements on it, maybe even build up a detailed model of how it should work.

-Two bits of good news: Most engineers who are worth their salt will do this.
-And most of them make it available, in some form.
+Two bits of good news: Most engineers who are worth their salt will do experimentation.
+And, most of them make these experimental results available, in some form.
 Google is a great way to find out background info on whether someone has already done what you need to do - as long as you know what to search for.
 [For example, look at the plethora of information available on describing motors!](https://www.google.com/search?q=mathematical+model+of+brushed+DC+motor)

 The _datasheet_ of a device is another standardized (ish) way of describing their quantitative properties.
 Sometimes a datasheet provides the exact mathematical model for the device.
 Other times, it provides the key pieces of information required for the model, and lets you build up the model as you need.
 Again, Google is my number-one tool for finding datasheets for parts we use.
+Manufacturers and suppliers frequently keep them on their websites as well.

 ### The Need for Validation